RapTho/elasticsearch-tutorials/lab-2.md

 ### Data Streams

-The alias approach is suitable for a continous data flow, but managing the underlying indices can be cumbersome.
-[Datastreams](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html) take the same approach but make the management of underlying indices much easier by integrating with the Index Lifecycle Manager (ILM).
+The alias approach is suitable for a continuous data flow, but managing the underlying indices can be cumbersome.
+[Data streams](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html) take the same approach but make the management of underlying indices much easier by integrating with the Index Lifecycle Manager (ILM).
 Data streams are commonly used for logs, observability metrics and other time-series data.

-First of all, we increase the interval of the ILM.
-For a production setup several minutes should be enough!
+First, let's speed up the ILM polling interval for demonstration purposes.

 ```
 PUT _cluster/settings